tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

 encoding-and-switching-type:
 : This is a common grouping to define the LSP encoding and switching types.

-> CHANGE NOTE: The tunnel-admin-state-auto YANG identity, derived from the tunnel-admin-status-type base YANG identity has also been added.
-No description is provided, since no description for the tunnel-admin-status-type base YANG identity has been provided in RFC8776.

-> CHANGE NOTE: The lsp-restoration-restore-none YANG identity, derived from the lsp-restoration-type base YANG identity has also been added.
-No description is provided, since no description for the lsp-restoration-type base YANG identity has been provided in RFC8776.

 ### Path Computation Errors {#pc-error}